yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

   this information into the metadata of the data matrix
 time_estimation: 2H
 key_points:
-- Create a scanpy-accessible AnnData object from FASTQ files, including relevant gene metadata
+- You can create a ready-to-analyse object from FASTQ files, including relevant gene metadata
 tags:
 - paper-replication
 - MIGHTS